ualmarcus/Galicaster-NDI/README.md

 use:
 https://github.com/teltek/Galicaster/archive/master.zip
-[click / download a zip and the extract to the desktop preserving folder structure]
+[click / download a zip and then right-click to extract to the ~/Desktop preserving folder structure]

 [5] Download the compiled GStreamer element 'libgstndi.so' available from: